 If souls existed as separate entities that lived on after we died, that would mean we have immortality.
 However, the Bible says human beings do not have immortality.
 Only God is immortal (see 1 Timothy 6:15, 16).
 Paul says that the righteous “seek for glory, honor, and immortality” (Romans 2:7).
 If we had immortal souls, why would the righteous seek after something they already have?

 When He returns, our loved ones asleep in Christ will awake from their tombs.
-No matter how long the time has passed, be it long or short, will be but a moment to them.
-By the trump of God, they are called forth from their deep slumber they will begin to think just where they ceased, awakening to a glorious immortality.
+No matter how long the time has passed, be it long or short, will seem but a moment to them.
+By the voice of Jesus, they are called forth from their deep slumber they will begin to think just where they ceased, awakening to a glorious immortality.

 The last sensation was the pang of death, the last thought, that they were falling beneath the power of the grave, but then, imagine, when they arise from the tomb, to the shout,

 “O Death, where is your sting?
 O Hades, where is your victory?”
 (1 Corinthians 15:55).

 You may wish to learn more through the Discover Bible Lessons on our Bible studies section.